lovell/sharp/README.md

 Use progressive (interlace) scan for JPEG and PNG output.
 This typically reduces compression performance by 30% but results in an image that can be rendered sooner when decompressed.

-#### withMetadata()
+#### withMetadata([metadata])

 Include all metadata (EXIF, XMP, IPTC) from the input image in the output image.
 This will also convert to and add the latest web-friendly v2 sRGB ICC profile.

+The optional `metadata` parameter, if present, is an Object with the attributes to update.
+New attributes cannot be inserted, only existing attributes updated.

+* `orientation` is an integral Number between 0 and 7, used to update the value of the EXIF `Orientation` tag.
+This has no effect if the input image does not have an EXIF `Orientation` tag.

-The default behaviour is to strip all metadata and convert to the device-independent sRGB colour space.
+The default behaviour, when `withMetadata` is not used, is to strip all metadata and convert to the device-independent sRGB colour space.

 #### tile([size], [overlap])